Diving into Famous Modern Art: More Than Just Squiggles and Squares?

 Abstract Art (Developing from c.
 1910s)

 • The Gist: Moving away from representational reality altogether.
 Focus on shapes, forms, colors, and textures as the subject itself.
-This wasn't one movement but a major trend.
+This wasn't one movement but a major trend with various branches.
+It's art that asks you to look and feel, not just recognize.

 • Key Names: Wassily Kandinsky, Piet Mondrian, Kazimir Malevich.

-• Iconic Examples: Kandinsky's purely abstract compositions, Mondrian's grid paintings (De Stijl).
+• Iconic Examples: Kandinsky's purely abstract compositions like Composition VIII, Mondrian's grid paintings (De Stijl) like Composition No. IV.

 Surrealism (c.
 1920s-1940s)